Lisa Warr

 Hello.
 My name is Lisa and I am an integrative, trauma-informed therapist.
 I offer a warm, welcoming and non-judgemental therapeutic space to help you work through current difficulties or process painful experiences from your past.

-Counselling is a collaborative process and I am invested in helping my clients identify the root cause of present issues and symptoms and work with them to make lasting changes to improve their overall well-being.
+Therapy is a collaborative process and I am invested in helping you identify the root cause of present issues and symptoms and work with you to make lasting changes, which will improve your overall well-being, self-esteem and relationships.

 Help you understand and reduce symptoms of anxiety and depression and take back control of your life.